-Step 4: Deep clean the interior … ALL of the interior
+Prep Step 4: Deep clean the interior … ALL of it

 The interior of any motorhome is subject to daily wear and tear because of the more limited traffic patterns and tighter living space.
 The areas under and behind furniture, cabinet interiors, wiring or plumbing chases and spaces concealed inside can hide a lot of dirt (and pet hair) that can have a longer-term detriment.

 The best time to do a thorough interior cleaning and inspection — and to make your motorhome feel like home again — is after bringing the motorhome out of storage and fully dewinterizing.